-Aria Link is an Associate in Lozano Smith's Walnut Creek office.
-Ms. Link specializes in the Labor and Employment, Student and Community College aspects of educational law.
+Aria Link is Senior Counsel in Lozano Smith's Walnut Creek office.
+Ms. Link specializes in the Labor and Employment, Student and Community College aspects of education law.
 Ms. Link regularly advises clients regarding personnel matters and labor law compliance, as well as student matters, and assists the firm's community college clients in a wide-variety of legal issues.
 Ms. Link has experience handling certificated and classified discipline and terminations.
 In addition, she frequently responds to DFEH and EEOC discrimination complaints, including preparing position statements responding to complaints.

 Ms. Link earned her J.D. from University of California, Hastings College of the Law (cum laude) and received the CALI and Witkin Awards for highest grade in Community Property and Contract Writing & Analysis.
 As a law student, she served as a judicial extern for the Honorable Edward M. Chen in the Northern District Court of California.
 Ms. Link also received a B.A. in Political Science and a B.A. in International Development Studies from University of California, Los Angeles (magna cum laude) where she was a member of Phi Beta Kappa.

 Governor Jerry Brown recently signed several bills into law that impact student instruction for public schools.
 Senate Bill (SB) 830 and Assembly Bills (AB) 2015 and 2239 relate to media literacy, instruction regarding the Free Application for Federal Student Aid (FAFSA) and the California Dream Act Application, and the addition of courses to the "A-G" course list.

 Recognizing the influence of social media and the proliferation of false news stories, ...